e-gov/GOVSSO/Testing.md

 - User is logged in to more than one client application and logs out only from one;
 - User is logged in to more than one client application and logs out from all client applications by terminating the active GovSSO session;

+From the perspective of the client application, the above scenarios should be handled in the same way.
+The difference is only in GovSSO behaviour.

 The integrator has to ensure that no matter the reason for user logging out of the client application, that this information is also submitted to GovSSO.

 In all the above-mentioned cases the application(s) being logged out from will be sent a logout token to the back-channel logout endpoint URL specified in the submitted GovSSO joining application.